Tag

 He looked at her, hard.
 He’d known her so long.
 He’d seen her scared and he’d seen her brave.
 He’d seen her fight, learn, cry.
 He’d seen her chase down a lead with no sleep for three days straight.
 He’d seen her give up.
 He’d seen her start over.
 He’d seen her kill.
 He’d seen her hate.
 Lord knows he’d seen her eat.
 But looking at her now, he wondered if she’d ever really seen him.

-“I garden.” he answered, a little burned she didn’t remember; she’d seen his garden a thousand times.
+“I garden.” he answered, burned that she didn’t remember; she’d seen his garden a thousand times.
 She’d lived in it.

 Inside apartment #122, Strickland looked out the side of his front blind and watched Rhea swim under the water – rippling, shimmering.
 Wet.
 He watched her break the surface.
 He watched her imperfect beauty glistening in reflected pool light.